ICL-COAST/thalassa/README.md

 ### CTHALASSA
 CTHALASSA is available as a `CMake` target for easy integration with other `CMake`-based projects.
 This automatically includes the header files, and takes care of its dependency on THALASSA.

-Alternatively, for more manual use, the static library is available in `./lib/`, and the header files in `./interface/cpp/include/`.
+Alternatively, for more manual use, the library is available in `./lib/`, and the header files in `./interface/cthalassa/include/`.

-It is recommended to use the definitions in `./interface/cpp/include/cthalassa.hpp` as these are more user friendly, and take care of pre- and post-propagation processing.
-Nevertheless, the C definitions used by CTHALASSA to interface with Fortran are available in `./interface/cpp/include/cthalassa.h`.
+It is recommended to use the definitions in `cthalassa.hpp` as these are more user friendly, and take care of pre- and post-propagation processing.
+Nevertheless, the C definitions used by CTHALASSA to interface with Fortran are available in `cthalassa.h`.

 CTHALASSA can be used by creating a `cthalassa::Propagator` object:
 ```